klever-app/klever-cash/README.md

-## Klever Blockchain - Digital Assets
+## Klever Cash Blockchain for Digital Assets

 A cryptocurrency for the next century.
 A new blockchain home for all kinds of digital assets.